 - New and updated CVOR forms are available for download from the Ontario government's Central Forms Repository via the links in the Forms section at the bottom of this page.
 Clients should no longer use the old forms.

 - Commercial vehicle operators in Ontario are still required to carry a valid CVOR certificate or a copy in their vehicles.
-CVOR certificates will now have an expiry date printed on them.
-They will also be produced using plain white paper rather than controlled stock.
+CVOR certificates now have an expiry date printed on them.
+They are now produced using plain white paper rather than controlled stock.

 Get a CVOR certificate